WheyGood/espn-ff-league-history-app/README.md

 Place all files in a single folder and copy the path of the folder

 **First**, run the the scrape file.
 Run this as many times as you have seasons

+Make sure to know your login, pass, league id, and have your folder path copied and ready for paste

  ```
 cd folder_path